 There is one case that really sticks out in my mind.
 Jared was in his early 40s and had finally met the woman of his dreams.
 He was hoping to have a family.
 The problem is that Jared, trying to maintain a competitive edge as an athlete, started using testosterone in his mid-30s when he started to feel as though his performance was decreasing.
 It worked.
 He remained at the top of the heap for another few years.

 Low testosterone is a common problem.
 Testosterone levels in most men start to decline in the early to mid-30s.
 Symptoms of testosterone deficiency may often be attributed to “just getting older”.
 But the effects of aging aren’t just something that happen.
 We age for many reasons, but one of them is the continuous decline and imbalance of our hormones.

-Many conventional medical doctors will ignore low testosterone levels suggesting that they are in the normal range.
+Many conventional medical doctors will ignore low testosterone levels on tests suggesting that they are in the normal range.
 They are.
 But that doesn’t mean the deficiency is not significant or that it doesn’t cause symptoms.
 Normal only means that the majority of the population falls into that range.
 (The majority of this population also demonstrate at least some symptoms.)
 It certainly does not mean “optimal” and may not even be normal for the individual.

 On the other side of the spectrum, however, too many physicians are too quick to prescribe (and too many young patients are too quick to request) testosterone supplementation or replacement too soon.